golovewkin/react-materialUI-firebase-starter/README.md

 1. how enviroment directory should look like

 1. update dependecies
+2. save entity page for admin
+3. if user logged in without account show a dumb page
 2. install typescript?
 3. install material UI
 3. base user model